-A further development of the tools and skills utilized in conducting biblical research.
+A further development of the tools and skills utilized in conducting biblical research for sermons, academic papers, and the writing of graduate theses.
 Emphasis will be placed upon advanced elements of exegetical methods for conducting research into the Scripture in relationship to its historical-sociological context and various genres.
 Students will become proficient in the use of technology and translation methodology to assist both students who have a working knowledge of the original languages, as well as those who are limited to previously translated works.
 Students will understand the nuances of transmitting the original language to the student's native tongue.
 Three semester hours credit.

-BS 502.
 ADVANCED STUDY OF THE PENTATEUCH.

 An application of the skills and principles necessary for research and interpretation of selected passages from Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 Attention will be given to the integration of interpretation and the appropriate process for preparation of texts for teaching and preaching.
-Prerequisite: BS 501.
 Three semester hours credit.

-BS 503.
 ADVANCED STUDY OF THE OLD TESTAMENT PROPHETS.

 An application of the skills and principles necessary for research and interpretation of selected passages from Isaiah, Jeremiah, Ezekiel, Daniel, and the Minor Prophets.
 Attention will be given to the integration of interpretation and the appropriate process for preparation of texts for teaching and preaching.
-Prerequisite: BS 501.
 Three semester hours credit.

-BS 504.
 ADVANCED STUDY OF THE OLD TESTAMENT WRITINGS.

 An application of the skills and principles necessary for research and interpretation of selected passages from Job, Psalms, Proverbs, and Ecclesiastes.
 Attention will be given to the integration of interpretation and the appropriate process for preparation of texts for teaching and preaching.
-Prerequisite: BS 501.
 Three semester hours credit.